 “These are not parents who are saying, ‘Oh, get on Facebook’ and then walk away,” danah continued.
 She’s found from talking with young people and their parents around the country in her field work that “these are parents who have the computer in the living room, they’re having conversations with their kids, they’re often helping them create their accounts to talk to Grandma.
 They’re helping them actually negotiate all of this.
 And they want to do it often in the middle school years, when they can actually have reasonable conversations about how to act responsibly and where they can be present in this.”

 So it’s not the parenting that’s flawed but the law: “That’s the irony of COPPA, right?
-The law was meant to empower parents to have these conversations with their kids … to encourage exactly what ends up happening as a result of lying,” danah told Larry.
+The law was meant to empower parents to have these conversations with their kids … to encourage exactly what ends up happening as a result of lying,” danah said.
 “What we’re seeing in this data and what I’ve seen ethnographically for the last 5 to 7 years is that parents are actually really engaged in these conversations.
 It’s that they want their kids to have access and they don’t like companies or for that matter the government to come in and say this is a site that’s only for a certain age and impose restrictions.”

 - “Kids, Privacy, Free Speech & the Internet: Finding the Right Balance” (PDF), by author and tech policy analyst Adam Thierer at George Mason University